cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 We will introduce an implementation of `StreamingService` which writes state changes out to files as length-prefixed protobuf encoded `StoreKVPair`s.
-This service uses the same `StoreKVPairWriteListener` for every KVStore, writing all the KV pairs from every KVStore out to the same files, relying on the `StoreKey` field in the `StoreKVPair` protobuf message to later distinguish the source KVStore for each pair.
+This service uses the same `StoreKVPairWriteListener` for every KVStore, writing all the KV pairs from every KVStore out to the same files, relying on the `StoreKey` field in the `StoreKVPair` protobuf message to later distinguish the source for each pair.

 The file naming schema is as such:
 * After every `BeginBlock` request a new file is created with the name `block-{N}-begin`, where N is the block number.
 All